 - Sulfation Test your battery’s power with a battery tester to make sure it’s functioning properly.

 It is important to identify the difference between these two chemical reactions because corrosion can be easily removed as part of a regular maintenance routine, while sulfation typically indicates deeper damage to the battery.
-When a battery reaches the sulfation stage, the best thing to do is replace the battery.
+When a battery reaches the sulfation stage, the best thing to do is to replace the battery.

 Steps for Cleaning Corroded Battery Terminals